Generic Name: lumacaftor and ivacaftor (loo-ma-KAF-tor, eye-va-KAF-tor) (Oral route)

 - tightness in the chest

-- pain or discomfort in upper right stomach area
+- discomfort in the upper right stomach area

 - loss of appetite